franzonistefano/thesis-fabric/README.md

 To add 1 or more Users we need to modify **crypto-config.yaml** file.

-Go to
+In crypto-config.yaml go to
 ```
 Org1 -> Users -> Count
 ```
 and change the number (**set Count label**) of the user accounts that we need to be generate (e.g 2)

 > After running the first-network we could check the Users created.
 Go to repository
-`crypto-config/peerOrganizations/orgN.example.org/users` and here you can find the repository of the users created for each organization with all the cryptographic material inside
+`crypto-config/peerOrganizations/orgN.example.org/users` and here you can find the folder of the users created with all the cryptographic material inside

+> Than running the first-network `./byfn.sh up`

 <a name="install_chaincode_evm"></a>
 ## 2. Install Chaincode EVM